Dog Bites: How to Manage a Dog Willing to Bite

 Working with your dog

-Dogs are often fearful because they have had bad experiences or a lack of experience with whatever makes them uncomfortable and nervous.
+Dogs are often fearful because they have had bad experiences or a lack of experience with whatever makes them uncomfortable.
 If you work with your dog gently and consistently, most likely you can help him feel better about what has historically made him uncomfortable.

 In every interaction with your dog, think in terms of building a trusting relationship.
 Give plenty of rewards, but have the dog earn them.
 Ask the dog to give you a “sit” or a “down” before you give a treat.
 Remember, too, that even though training is a serious thing, learning should be fun for your dog.